fnayre/fnayre.github.io/_posts/2018-12-15-csv-parser.md

 const field = regex(/[^\n,]*/);
 ```

-We may also call the above definitions _lexical tokens_.
+We may also call the above definitions _lexical scanners_.
 If you've consulted some other parser tutorials, you may have encountered the following description of a parsing workflow

 ```
   | Lexical scanner | --> | Parser |